PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 <github-repo>/Chapter5.</github-repo>

 For the mobile application pieces, an android-based mobile app will be built.
 It will be developed using Android Studio running on MacOS 10.13.6 or above.
 The models developed will be converted for mobile use as demonstrated in previous chapters, using TensorFlow Lite.
-Further, MLKit, part of Firebase, will be used to put the trained model into the app. // list technologies and installations required here.
+Further, MLKit, part of Firebase, will be used to put the trained model into the app.

-// Provide Github URL for the code in the chapter (setup instructions should be on the Github page).
-Create a Github folder named, "chX", where X is the chapter number.
-For example, ch1

 # H1: Computer Vision Application Areas